kgarmtz/Cryptography/README.md

 # Cryptography
-Using Python module 'Crypto' for cryptographic purpouses.
+Using Python module 'Crypto' for cryptographic purposes.